sbis04/notify/README.md

 # Notify

-A Flutter sample app to demonstrate how to send push notifications using **Firebase Cloud Messaging (FCM)**.
+A Flutter sample app demonstrating how to send push notifications using **Firebase Cloud Messaging (FCM)**.

 ## Screenshots